 Feeding troughs are raised in both the fields and the barns and the drinking troughs are small, washed every other day and are self filling.
 Fresh water being essential for herd health.

 Shows – we only enter box fleece shows where the Alpaca themselves do not visit.

 Stud Services – we only provide in house Studs to in house Customers who have purchased from us and agist their Alpaca here.
 We do not provide any outside mating whatsoever.
-We do not have any outside studs visiting us and have not had outside bloodlines for over 3 years.
+We do not have any outside studs visiting us and have not had outside bloodlines since 2013.